yfaway/zone-apis/README.md

 can be named like this: "FF_Foyer_Light", and "FF_Foyer_MotionSensor".
 When a sensor is triggered, the zone can be derived from the name of the triggering item, and other devices/sensors can be retrieved using that naming convention.
-This works but as there is not sufficient abstraction, the rule is highly coupled to the naming patern.
+This works but as there is not sufficient abstraction, the rules are highly coupled to the naming pattern.

 The [Zone API](https://github.com/yfaway/zone-apis) provides another approach.
 It provides a layer above the devices / sensors.
 Each [ZoneManager](https://github.com/yfaway/zone-apis/blob/master/zone_apis/aaa_modules/layout_model/immutable_zone_manager.py)